Writing Dilemma #344

 Speaking of remotes, let's talk about movies, just because.

-I grew up believing, as many Mormons did, that the the LDS Church has an official prohibition against watching R-rated movies.
+I grew up believing, as many Latter-day Saints did, that the Church of Jesus Christ has an official prohibition against watching R-rated movies.
 In actuality, there isn't really.
 That would be kind of silly since the vast majority of the world doesn't use that rating system, and it would also convince the faithful that every PG-13 movie must be just fine and dandy to watch.
 So I could in theory find an R-rated movie that I felt was worth watching, and watch it, but I never have and likely never will since I'm used to avoiding them and don't even watch movies all that often anyway.
 But a few months ago, right before school started, I watched one without even realizing it, until I looked it up on imdb afterward and had a bit of a surprise.
 I watched the movie on somebody's laptop on the bus ride from the airport after my trip home, and it ended just as we got to the transit center, so that was convenient.

 The movie was called "Lucy".
 I'm still not even sure why it was rated R, but whatever.
 Maybe because the violence was too realistic.
 When Lucy the innocent bystander who just happened to get involved with a sleazeball gets captured by a drug lord and watches him kill people, she doesn't take it in stride and make wisecracks like protagonists are supposed to do.
 She cries and hyperventilates and throws up.
 Which I think is actually a good thing because it's closer to how a real person would react, and therefore less desensitizing for the audience, though it's probably too late for that.
 The movie itself was okay, not great, and probably not worth watching more than once, largely because my suspension of disbelief was ruined by the plot literally revolving around the stupid "You only use 10% of your brain" myth.
 Because we all know that after most head injuries the doctor says, "Good news!
 You only damaged part of the 90% of your brain that you don't use!"